equivalent/scrapbook2/archive/blogs/2017-02-rails-association-relation-arel-magic.md

 # Rails ActiveRecord Relation (Arel), composition and Query Objects

+> More up to date article can be found at https://blog.eq8.eu/article/rails-association-relation-arel-magic.html

 Given `User` `has_many :articles` in Ruby on Rails you can write something
 like: